max3no/sealog-logging/README.md

 <p>Created and maintained by <strong>Vai</strong>.
 Open issues or questions?
 Feel free to reach out via GitHub Issues.</p>

 <hr/>
+## 🛠 Disclaimer

+**This is a work in progress** — feedback, ideas, and contributions are welcome!
+If you find bugs, have feature suggestions, or want to improve the project, feel free to open an issue or pull request.

+👉 Star the repo if you find it useful!

 <h3>Thank you for using Sealog-Logging!<br/>